 Flags Above Tiananmen Square, Beijing, China

-Rather than continue to move with the crowd, I followed a sign which lead me up some steps to a balcony at the front of the complex where Chinese leaders, emperors and communists alike, had appeared to the masses over the centuries.
+Rather than continue to move with the crowd I followed a sign, which lead me up some steps, to a balcony at the front of the complex where paramount Chinese leaders, Emperors and communists alike, had appeared to the masses over the centuries.

-The view overlooked Tiananmen Square and important public buildings.
-But, as I was looking pretty much directly into the sun, there wasn't too much worth photographing in that direction.
+The view overlooked Tiananmen Square a public space of significant cultural and historical significance.
+However, as I was looking pretty much directly into the sun, there wasn't anything I could see that I felt was worth photographing.

 It Can Be Hard Making Photos Of Backlit Subjects